The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Main results

 \begin{proof} The proof with respect to the circle criterion can be found in nonlinear system literature, \emph{e.g.},~\cite{Khalil_2015, Karl_2020}.
 Thus, it is omitted in this letter. \end{proof}

 \begin{prop} Consider the wind turbine system in \eqref{eq:P_w}, \eqref{eq:Jwg} and its nonlinearity \eqref{eq:Phi}, the following form is an equivalence of~\eqref{eq:IandI}

 \end{prop}

-\begin{proof} The first equality can be readily derived from \eqref{eq:Jwg} and \eqref{eq:Phi}.
-Substituting both into~\eqref{eq:IandI}, yields \eqref{eq:integral}. \end{proof}
+\begin{proof} The first equality can be readily derived from~\eqref{eq:Jwg} and~\eqref{eq:Phi}.
+Substituting both into~\eqref{eq:IandI} yields~\eqref{eq:integral}. \end{proof}

 The theoretical framework~\eqref{eq:integral} is very useful as the I\&I estimator~\eqref{eq:IandI} is shown to be equivalent to a torque balance estimator with a proportional correction term.
-This will significantly simplify the global convergence proof of the estimator. \begin{corollary} Consider the theoretical framework for the wind speed estimator in~\eqref{eq:integral}.
-There exists a steady-state error $\epsilon$ in the estimation results. \end{corollary}
+This will significantly simplify the global convergence proof of the estimator. \begin{corollary} Let us consider the wind speed estimator in~\eqref{eq:integral} and define $\epsilon = \omega_r - \hat{\omega}_r$.
+Then the estimation error $\epsilon \rightarrow \epsilon_f \neq 0$ where $\epsilon_f$ is the estimator steady state error. \end{corollary} From~\eqref{eq:integral}, we observe that if $\epsilon$ is zero, $\hat{U}$ would be zero as well, which causes an improper estimate of $U$ and a non-physical value for $\Phi$.
+Based on this consideration, a Proportional Integral (PI) correction term is proposed in this letter, which results in an extension of~\eqref{eq:integral} as